Postal Regulation

 • 1974 - UK postcodes finalised

-• 1980 and 1984 - Monopolies and Mergers Commission (predecessor of the Competition and Markets Authority) reports into Postal Services
+• 1980 and 1984 - Monopolies and Mergers Commission (predecessor of the Competition and Markets Authority) report on Postal Services

 • 1986 - The Post Office's functions are split into Royal Mail Letters, Parcels and Counters.